 May 14, 1969: Trudeau’s law reforms are enacted; homosexuality is decriminalized, although the age of consent is higher than for heterosexuals.
 Trudeau famously remarks, “The state has no business in the bedrooms of the nation.”
 George Klippert remains in prison.
 He is not released until 1971.

-June 28, 1969: Police in New York City stage a routine raid of the Stonewall Inn in Grenwich Village, a popular gay bar.
+June 28, 1969: Police in New York City stage a routine raid of the Stonewall Inn in Greenwich Village, a popular gay bar.
 The raid sparks a violent counter demonstration and leads to a massive protest march.
 This is generally acknowledged as the first Gay Pride March.

 1971 (CD Flag)